nielspardon/spec/schemaregistry/spec.md

 #### `updatedtimeutc` (schema updated time)

 - Type: `Timestamp`
-- Description: Instant when the schema was last updated
+- Description: Instant when the schema was last updated (aka when the latest schema version was added)
 - Constraints:
   - OPTIONAL
   - Assigned by the server.